codio/knowledge/source/instructors/setupcourses/bulk-assignment-update.rst

    * - deduction_interval
      - text
      - day, hour
-     - If you have elected to have a penalty (penalty_enabled: TRUE), then in this cell you identify if you want the deduction to be by hour or by day after the due date.
+     - If you have enabled penalties (penalty_enabled: TRUE), specify whether the deduction should be by hour or by day after the due date.
    * - deduction_percent
      - integer
      - any whole number
-     - If you have elected to have a penalty (penalty_enabled: TRUE), then in this cell you identify the deduction percentage.
-If you want to deduct 5%, then you would just put "5".
+     - If you have enabled penalties (penalty_enabled: TRUE), specify the deduction percentage.
+For example, enter "5" for a 5% deduction.
    * - lowest_grade_percent
      - integer
      - any whole number between 0 and 100